deciduously/music/post.md

 #### A Little Physics

+Before diving in - I'm using things like [*frequency*](https://en.wikipedia.org/wiki/Fundamental_frequency) and [*pitch*](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are, and this is a huge oversimplification of what makes up sound.

-Sound is composed physically of vibrations.
-These vibrations cause perturbances in some medium, usually air, and propogate as a wave.
-This wave can be represented as a [sine wave](https://en.wikipedia.org/wiki/Sine_wave):
+[Sound](https://en.wikipedia.org/wiki/Sound) is composed physically of [vibrations](https://en.wikipedia.org/wiki/Vibration).
+These vibrations cause perturbances in some [medium](https://en.wikipedia.org/wiki/Transmission_medium), and those perturbations are what we experience as sound.
+When we're talking about hearing a sound with our ears, the medium is usually air.

+##### Sine Waves

+Sound propogates as a [wave](https://en.wikipedia.org/wiki/Wave).
+In [reality](https://en.wikipedia.org/wiki/Reality) a sound contains many components but we can talk about a simplified version that can be represented as a single [*sine wave*](https://en.wikipedia.org/wiki/Sine_wave):

 ![sine waves](https://upload.wikimedia.org/wikipedia/commons/6/6d/Sine_waves_different_frequencies.svg)

 *image: [wikimedia commons](https://en.wikipedia.org/wiki/File:Sine_waves_different_frequencies.svg)*

+If you're thinking *but Ben, you CAN mix component frequencies to represent sound waves as sine waves we all do that all the time*, you're correct (and probably smarter than me).
+This is much simpler math-wise.
+If that was either turning you on or off to this post, you can {start/stop} breathing.
+No signal processing here, just a single frequency we modulate.

 If the X axis is time, a sine wave represents a recurring action with an analog (or smooth) oscillation between their maximal *amplitudes*, or distances in either direction from 0.
 The *frequency* is how close together these peaks are, or how frequently this thing occurs.